ABOUT THE BMW MOA FOUNDATION

 Tami Bakke

-My husband, Doug, and I live near Tampa, Florida where, despite the flat and relatively straight roads, we manage to have plenty of adventures.
-We love to motorcycle camp, make attempts at riding in the sand and mud, and keep up our skills on and off the tarmac with regular training classes.
-We travel as often as we can to the mountains of the eastern US and look forward to opportunities to venture further on our bikes.
-His current rides are a BMW 1250GS and a Ural (with a sidecar).
-I split my time between my 40th Anniversary F750GS (my “dirt bike”) and my 2015 R1200GS.
+Tami and her husband, Doug, live near Tampa, Florida where, despite the flat and relatively straight roads, they manage to have plenty of adventures.
+They love to motorcycle camp, make attempts at riding in the sand and mud, and keep up their skills on and off the tarmac with regular training classes.
+Doug and Tami travel as often as they can.
+Tami’s first motorcycle was a 2003 Triumph Thunderbird, and her current rides are a 40th Anniversary F750GS and a 2015 R1200GS.

 David Dunn